 - Injuries were caused as a result of the negligence of the owner or lessee of the mineral rights

 - The owner or lessee of the mineral rights failed to accommodate the rights of the surface owner

-If you’re planning on purchasing real estate in Texas, you should consult with a knowledgeable and experienced mineral rights attorney from our law firm before entering into any contract to purchase.
+If you’re planning on purchasing or selling a mineral interest connected to real property, you should consult with a knowledgeable and experienced mineral rights attorney before entering into any contract to purchase.
 You’ll want to know what you’re getting for your money.